RickStrahl/swfox2024-wwdotnetbridge-revisited/Documents/White Paper/wwDotnetBridgeRevisited.md

 I can paste the value and the Authenticator checks for validity.

 #### Two-Factoring: Logic is up to you
-The code I've shown provides the logistics, but how you implement is up to you.
+The code I've shown provides the logistics, but how you implement it is up to you.
 You can use Two-Factor auth in Web apps where it's quite common, but as you've seen here it's also possible to do this in Desktop applications as long as you can display a QR code - or you can optionally just use the Manual Setup code.

 ### Add Spellchecking to your applications